eMetaboHUB-MAMA/mama-paper/paper/paper.md

 # Conclusion

-MAMA provides a robust and user-friendly solution for managing metabolomics analysis requests.
+MAMA provides a robust and user-friendly solution to manage metabolomics analysis requests.
-Its features, architecture, and design have been carefully crafted to address the specific needs of metabolomics researchers.
+Its features, architecture, and design have been carefully crafted to address metabolomics researchers specific needs.
 We believe that the open-source community will greatly benefit from MAMA, and we encourage active participation and contributions to further enhance its capabilities.

 # Open to contributions